 The all-encompassing interrelatedness that forms the core of the Buddhist worldview can provide a basis, I feel, for the concrete realization of these qualities of wisdom, courage and compassion.

 The following parable from the Buddhist canon provides a beautiful visual metaphor for the interdependence and interpenetration of all phenomena.

-Suspended above the palace of Indra, the Buddhist god who symbolizes the natural forces that protect and nurture fife, is an enormous net.
+Suspended above the palace of Indra, the Buddhist god who symbolizes the natural forces that protect and nurture an enormous net.
 A brilliant jewel is attached to each of the knots of the net.
 Each jewel contains and reflects the image of all the other jewels in the net, which sparkles in the magnificence of its totality.

 When we learn to recognize what Thoreau refers to as "the infinite extent of our relations," 2 we can trace the strands of mutually supportive life, and discover there the glittering jewels of our global neighbors.
 Buddhism seeks to cultivate wisdom grounded in this kind of empathetic resonance with all forms of life.

 In the Buddhist view, wisdom and compassion are intimately linked and mutually reinforcing.